-What Kind of Fish Can I Buy?
+What Fish Should I Buy?

-Cold Ocean Fish:
+Cold Ocean Fish

 These species have the most omega 3 oils, and come in all shapes and sizes, from tiny sardines to giant tuna.

 - Small ocean fish: sardines, herring, mackerel, grey mullet.
 Sardines and herring are rich sources of omega 3.
 They can be eaten whole, bones included.
 Their fine, soft bones are an added source of calcium.
-Try them baked, pickled, canned or grilled.
-If possible, grilling is best done on an outside barbecue to minimize fishy smell.
+Try them baked, pickled, canned, or grilled.
+If possible, grilling is best done on an outside barbecue to minimize the fishy smell.
 Fish are a safer option for grilling than red meat.
-They cook quickly, and produce less fat during cooking, both factors that can reduce the production of carcinogens.
+They cook quickly and produce less fat during cooking, both factors that can reduce the production of carcinogens.
 Nonetheless, don’t eat grilled fish every day.

 Most of the larger species can be bought in filets or steaks, and lend themselves to being grilled, poached, or baked.
 Poaching and baking have the least smell when cooking.
 The AICR recommends that before grilling thick fish steaks, marinate them in olive oil and herbs.
-Grill 4-5 minutes each side.
+Grill 4-5 minutes on each side.

-Firm White Fish:
+Firm White Fish

-Flaky White Fish:
+Flaky White Fish

 - Mussels, clams, scallops, oysters, shrimp, crab, lobster.
 Alas, despite their delicious taste, these should be avoided during chemo, since shellfish that isn’t completely fresh can cause food poisoning.
 If you are on chemo, that “bad” mussel will send you straight to the emergency room.

 Wait until you’re done with treatment, then go for it.
 Shellfish has essential minerals such as calcium, iron, zinc, and selenium, and many are also rich in vitamin B12.
-Their culinary possibilities are almost endless: Mussels and clams can be steamed with herbs and garlic and added to pastas or seafood soups; shrimp and scallops can be blended into salads, soups, or risottos; lobster is simple to boil, crab can be made into cakes – we could go on and on.
+Their culinary possibilities are almost endless: Mussels and clams can be steamed with herbs and garlic and added to pasta or seafood soups; shrimp and scallops can be blended into salads, soups, or risottos; lobster is simple to boil, the crab can be made into cakes – we could go on and on.

 Buying fresh fish is extremely important.
 Seek out a really good fishmonger or buy from your local greenmarket.
 A really fresh fish has bright, unsunken eyes, and shiny, lustrous scales, with the inside of the gills a deep red when you lift them up.
 It should have only a faint smell of fish.
 If it smells too fishy, the eyes are concave, or the gills are pale, you’re looking at a fish that has been too long out of water.
-When a fish has been packed in ice, the eyes can go cloudy, but if the inside of the gills are a deep red, it’s still okay to buy.
+When a fish has been packed in ice, the eyes can go cloudy, but if the inside of the gills is a deep red, it’s still okay to buy.

-When buying fish fillets, if you’re not sure of your fish vendor, choose a whole fish you like the look of, and ask for it to be cleaned, scaled and filleted for you.
+When buying fish fillets, if you’re not sure of your fish vendor, choose a whole fish you like the look of, and ask for it to be cleaned, scaled, and filleted for you.